 Photo Credit: Deposit Photos

-June brings summer weather to Canada, creating fantastic deals in one of North America’s most charming cities.
+June brings summer weather to Canada and you will want to get to Quebec City as fast as you can.
 If you have been reading this blog for very long, you know that Quebec City is near and dear to my heart.
 It is so beautiful in June!
 Everything is blooming, there are flowers hanging in front of every restaurant and shop, and the weather is nice and warm.

-Why June is cheap: Early summer season with reasonable prices before peak July-August tourism.
+Why June is cheap: While June is a busy travel season for most of the US and Canada, Quebec City gets much busier in July and August, so there are deals to find in June.
 The Canadian dollar is weaker than the USD which makes this an affordable vacation, and the city offers European charm without European prices.

 What to expect: Perfect weather for exploring Old Quebec, outdoor festivals beginning, and comfortable temperatures for walking the historic streets.